 As usual you get more versions.
 As a BONUS, will you get versions for tablets/i-pads, computer screens and Kindles, when you download this piece from the store.

 One of the first score I published here at bergmannedition.com, was The Sick Tune.
-I have now revised it and provided it in three versions.
-A clean without fingering, an edited with fingering and a tablature version.
+I have now revised it and provided it in several versions or flavours.
+A clean without fingering, an edited with fingering, a tablature version, a magna print and Braille.

 It is an easy to play peace and as the title say – a very sad one.